JeffWilliams2/etl_airflow_dag/README.md

-# etl_airflow_dag
+# Weather ETL Pipeline
-Build and Automate an ETL process that extracts current weather data from open weather map API, transforms the data and loads the data into an S3 bucket using Apache Airflow.
+An Apache Airflow pipeline that pulls weather data from OpenWeatherMap API, processes it, and stores it in a Amazon S3 bucket.

+## What It Does

+This DAG runs daily to:
+1. Check if the OpenWeatherMap API is available
+2. Fetch current weather data for Portland
+3. Convert temperatures from Kelvin to Fahrenheit
+4. Save the processed data as a CSV file in an S3 bucket

-## Commands
+## Prerequisites
-- sudo apt update
-- sudo apt install python3-pip
-- sudo apt install python3.10-venv
-- python3 -m venv airflow_venv
-- sudo pip install pandas
-- sudo pip install s3fs
-- sudo pip install apache-airflow
+- AWS acct
+- OpenWeatherMap API key

+Each file contains:
+- City name
-- airflow standalone
+- Weather description
-- sudo apt  install awscli
+- Temperature (current, feels like..., min, max)
+- Pressure and humidity
-- aws configure
+- Wind speed
-- aws sts get-session-token
+- Timestamp and sunrise/sunset times